microsoft/pxt-calliope/docs/projects/v2-morse-chat.md

 Test what you've created.
 Remember to turn your sound on!

-► Touch the gold **micro:bit logo** at the top of your @boardname@ on the simulator.
+► Touch the gold **Calliope mini logo** at the top of your @boardname@ on the simulator.
 You'll notice that a second @boardname@ appears.
 This is the @boardname@ for Sky 🐖
 💡 If your screen is too small, you might not be able to see it.

 ```blocks